 •The Template ID column refers to the ID of the template that this page uses.

 •The Page of Template column refers to which page of the template contained the textbox which generated the instruction.

 •The Obj.
 ID column refers to the ID of the textbox in the template.

-•The Action column displays the action property ID, as it is being supplied to QuarkXPress or InDesign, as well as a textual description of what that action corresponds to.
+•The Action column displays the action property ID, as it is being supplied to QuarkXPress, as well as a textual description of what that action corresponds to.